 888 is the Gematria (substituting numbers for letters) of the name "JESUS."

-999 is connected with judgment, hence the numerical value of the phrase tee orgee mou, my wrath, is 999.
+999 is connected with judgment, hence the numerical value of the phrase 'my wrath' is 999.
 The same number is very prominent in the judgment on Sodom.
-(See further under Nine.)
+(See further under Nine)

 What things did Moses ask of God?